 During the 2025 holiday season, I traveled to India to visit family.
-Like any good engineer, I expected to stay connected to my homelab infrastructure back in North America - accessing my Kubernetes clusters, using exit nodes for secure browsing, and managing various services.
-What I didn’t expect was just how painful that experience would become without peer relays.
+Like any good engineer, I expected to stay connected to my homelab infrastructure back in hat America - accessing my Kubernetes clusters, using exit nodes for secure browsing, and managing various services.
+What I didn’t expect was just how painful that experience would become when international networks had me relying on Tailscale’s default relay infrastructure.

 The Problem: DERP Across Oceans

-Tailscale’s mesh VPN typically establishes direct peer-to-peer connections between devices using NAT traversal.
-When direct connections fail (due to restrictive firewalls, CGNAT, or other network conditions), traffic falls back to DERP (Designated Encrypted Relay for Packets) servers - Tailscale’s managed relay infrastructure.
+Tailscale typically establishes direct peer-to-peer connections between devices using NAT traversal.
+When direct connections fail (due to restrictive firewalls, CGNAT, or other network conditions), traffic falls back to DERP (Designated Encrypted Relay for Packets) servers - Tailscale’s managed relay infrastructure that also assists with NAT traversal and connection establishment.

-DERP servers work reliably, but they’re shared infrastructure - serving all Tailscale users who need relay fallback.
+DERP servers work reliably, but they’re shared infrastructure - serving all Tailscale users who need relay assistance.
 They’re optimized for availability and broad coverage, not raw throughput for individual connections.
-When you’re in Hyderabad, India trying to connect to infrastructure in Ottawa, Canada, your traffic might route through a DERP server in New York - competing with other users’ traffic while traversing suboptimal network paths.
+When you’re in Delhi, India and trying to connect to infrastructure in Chicago, your traffic routes through a DERP server—sharing capacity with other users and subject to throughput limits that ensure fair access for everyone.

 The real problem became apparent when I ran iperf3 tests.
-Without peer relays, going through DERP resulted in catastrophic packet loss and throughput averaging 2.2 Mbits/sec with constant dropouts:
+Sending all my traffic through DERP, across an ocean, resulted in severely throttled throughput averaging 2.2 Mbits/sec:

 | |